 The book Against All Hops: Techniques and Philosophy for Creating Extraordinary Botanical Beers (Page Street Publishing, 2017) by Butch Heilshorn gives you a unique look at the numerous opportunities and taste beer can offer.
-Not only will you delight your pallet with simple ingredients, but you'll start your own journey towards imaginative and earthy beer recipes!
+Not only will you delight your palate with simple ingredients, but you'll start your own journey towards imaginative and earthy beer recipes!

 Brewer’s Note: Cloudy gold with thin head.
 Earthy, spicy fruit, moss and medicinal berries.
 Grassy, floral notes linger.
 Toasted grain body on the light side of medium.
 As it warms up the elderflower comes out.
 Floral, dry finish.
 Yeast character balances the floral quality.
 Light mouthfeel, effervescent.
 Low herb bitterness.